ibm-cloud-docs/cloud-databases/cf-tutorial.md

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to a {{site.data.keyword.databases-for}} deployment.
 The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.

-Each git branch of the [repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) corresponds to samples in a particular programming language.
-For example, when you click on **Branch** there is a **Node** branch, where all examples are written in JavaScript using Node.js.
+Each Git branch of the [repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples) corresponds to samples in a particular programming language.
+For example, when you click **Branch** you see a **Node** branch, where all examples are written in JavaScript that uses Node.js.
 The files in each folder correspond to either a database or a message queue.

 ## Cloning the Hello World sample app from GitHub

 Clone the repository of the language that you want to use.
 For instance, you can clone the **Node** repository by selecting the **Node** branch.
-Then click **Clone or download** to get the URL you'll need to clone using SSH or HTTPS.
-In your terminal, the command looks like
+Then, click **Clone or download** to get the URL you need to clone by using SSH or HTTPS.
+In your console, the command looks like

 ```shell
 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples.git